Achievable logoAchievable logo

 • Prescription seems to be tampered with or photocopied

-Omnibus budget reconciliation act (OBRA): The OBRA act of 1990 includes mandates regarding patient care that were originally intended for the Medicaid beneficiaries but has now been applied to all patients.
-Under the act, it is mandatory for the pharmacist to counsel patients and conduct a drug utilization review to prevent over or under utilization of a medication, incorrect dosing, prevent drug duplications, drug abuse or misuse, prevent drug contraindications and drug allergies.
-It also mandates to keep patient records by creating and updating a patient profile that includes the following information -
+Omnibus budget reconciliation act (OBRA): The OBRA act of 1990 includes mandates regarding patient care that were originally intended for Medicaid beneficiaries but have now been applied to all patients.
+Under the act, it is mandatory for the pharmacist to counsel patients and conduct a drug utilization review.
+This helps prevent over- or under-utilization of a medication, incorrect dosing, drug duplication, drug abuse or misuse, contraindications, and drug allergies.

 Components of a patient profile are as follows: